shakebugs/shake-docs/docs/ios/crash-reports/symbolicate.md

 Expand the *Build Action* options and select *Post Actions*.
 Select the **+** icon and add a new *Run Script Phase* to build post actions.

 This ensures that latest dSYMS are uploaded after every build process.
-Make sure to replace the placeholder values with the correct values for your environment.
+Make sure to replace the placeholder values with the correct values for your environment:

 ```script
 //highlight-start